How is Black Hair Different from White Hair - or Other Types, for that Matter?

-As you've grown up, you've no doubt noticed how different your natural hair is compared to your Caucasian or Asian friends - but exactly how is black hair different from other ethnicities?
+How is black hair different from white hair?
+As you've grown up, you've no doubt noticed that your natural hair is vastly different compared to your Caucasian or Asian friends.
+But exactly how is black hair different from other ethnicities?

 The hair texture is different, and so too are the best practices when it comes to caring for your hair.
-That's why today, we're going to take a deep dive into the differences between black hair and other hair types.
+That's why in this complete guide, we're going to take a deep dive into the differences between black hair and other hair types.

 Most hair products are designed for white women - but black women's hair is so different, and that means you'll want to use different products.